garylirocks/quickrefs/azure-sql.markdown

 - A PaaS service, need a dedicated subnet in a vNet
   - Could have both public and private endpoint
-  - Creates a `microsoft.sql/virtualclusters` resource as well
+  - Creates a `microsoft.sql/virtualclusters` (dedicated ring) resource as well
+  - Use a Instance Pool could speed up deployment and scaling
 - Tiers
   - General Purpose (vCore)
   - Business Critical (vCore) - (has readable secondary)